I travel a lot; I hate having my life disrupted by routine.

 We had General RV install a heavy duty receiver hitch on the rear of the trailer so we can mount our custom made bike hauler that a few of my good friends help me build.

-We haul a Suzuki 400 DRZ-SM so we won’t have to un-hook the trailer if we just need to run into town for a small item or for getting down some narrow roads or trails that a truck might not be able to fit in.
+We haul a Suzuki 400 DRZ-SM on back of the travel trailer.
+This way we won’t have to un-hook the trailer if we just need to run into town for a small item or for getting down some narrow roads or trails that a truck might not be able to fit in.

 The Suzuki is very light and only weighs a few hundred pounds.
-With the added weight of our 4 6-Volt AGM batteries mounted on the front of the camper, the two additions cancel themselves out almost perfectly.
+With the added weight of our 4 6-Volt Lifeline AGM batteries mounted on the front of the camper, the two additions that are both quite heavy add-on's cancel themselves out almost perfectly.
 With the high price of fuel these days, the motorcycle, with its great fuel mileage is a much Greener way of transportation.
+And its so much fun to ride!

-The stock bumper on the back of the trailer is only rated for 100lbs. and isn’t safe for supporting anything but a spare tire.
+The stock bumper on the back of the trailer is only rated for 100lbs. and isn’t safe for supporting anything but a spare tire, which we removed and just haul in the bed of the truck.

 By making a custom hitch out of 2” square stock metal and welding it quite a ways under the back of the coach, the rear hitch can now support up to 500lbs. of material.